Twofold Multiprior Preferences and Failures of Contingent Reasoning: Representation Theorem

 The next axiom states that, whenever the decision maker is unwilling to rank neither $f$ nor $g$ against a constant act $x$, then the two acts must be incomparable.
-A related axiom was studied by \cite{fishburn1973interval}.

-\begin{axiom} For all $f,g \in \F$ and $x \in X$, if $f \bowtie x$ and $g \bowtie x$ then $f \bowtie g$. \end{axiom}
+\begin{axiom} For all $f,g \in \calF$ and $x \in X$, if $f \bowtie x$ and $g \bowtie x$, then $f \bowtie g$. \end{axiom}

-We take as a working hypothesis that for the decision maker, a choice between an act and a constant act is easier than a choice between two general acts.
-In line with this idea, Axiom~\ref{ax:intervalorder} states that a decision maker who is unable to compare any of two acts $f$ and $g$ with a constant act $x$, must, \textit{a fortiori}, be unable to compare $f$ and $g$.
-Axioms \ref{ax:basic} and \ref{ax:intervalorder} imply that when restricted to constant acts, the preference $\succ$ is negatively transitive, as we show in Claim~\ref{claim:neg-trans-on-X} in the Appendix.
-Therefore, $\succ$ is the asymmetric part of a complete and transitive binary relation over $X$, which from now on we simply denote by $\succsim$.
-In addition we denote by $\sim$ the symmetric part of $\succsim$.
+Axiom~\ref{axiom_contagion} captures the idea that, for the decision maker, a choice between an act and a constant act is easier than a choice between two arbitrary acts.
+In other words, an agent who can compare two acts must also be able to compare them to a constant act.

-According to the well known \df{monotonicity} axiom--a standard postulate in the theory of decisions under uncertainty--statewise dominance, i.e. $f(\omega) \succ g(\omega)$ for all $\omega$, implies the ranking $f \succ g$.
-The next two axioms are a weakening of monotonicity:
+Next, we turn to the standard postulate of \emph{monotonicity}, which relies on state-wise dominance: $f(\omega) \succ g(\omega)$ for all $\omega$, implies the ranking $f \succ g$.
+We are interested in preferences that may violate state-wise dominance, as we have in mind an agent who may be unable to fully reason state-by-state.
+Thus our next two axioms are a weakening of monotonicity.